Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/docs/extensibility.md

 }
 ```

-At the runtime you should now see your custom Angular 2 component rendered in place of the stencils:
+At runtime you should now see your custom Angular 2 component rendered in place of the stencils:

 ![adf stencil runtime](assets/adf-stencil-02.png)